-Considered Mexico’s “best kept secret” by many, Isla Holbox on the Yucatan Peninsula is starting to emerge as the hottest new tourism destination.
+Considered Mexico’s “best-kept secret” by many, Isla Holbox on the Yucatan Peninsula is starting to emerge as the hottest new tourism destination.
 At the moment, it’s still just out of the way enough that Holbox isn’t overrun, retaining instead the sleepy and untouched vibe which is the island’s real charm.

-Bus from Cancun to Chiquila
+Bus from Cancun to Holbox

-The bus from Cancun to Chiquila starts from $125 MXN depending which service you take, and takes about 3-4 hours.
-There are several departures per day, starting at around 7am and with the last departure at about 1pm.
-Bus times change quite often, so my advice is to buy your ticket a day (or more) in advance so you know what time to leave.
+The ADO bus from Cancun to Chiquila costs $286MXN and takes between 2:20 – 3:30 hours.
+There are several departures per day, but times vary quite often.
+My advice is to buy your ticket a day (or more) in advance so you know what time to leave.

-Bus from Mérida to Chiquila
+Bus from Mérida to Holbox

 Getting to Holbox by Private Transfer

 If you’re travelling in a group, a private transfer might actually be fairly reasonable and can save you the headache of navigating busses.
 For example, you can book a private luxury transfer from Cancun Airport to Holbox from $149 USD for a group of three.
 The price includes the ferry and offers a fast, comfortable experience.

 El Holboxeno also offer private transfer services, and I had a good experience when I booked their shared shuttle.

 Getting to Holbox by Plane